Skip to main content

 --manifestPath string The path for the manifest file.
 If not provided, the manifest will be read from the remote source.

---port string The port on which the verifier listens for incoming API requests. (default "8080")
+--port string The port on which the continuum-proxy listens for incoming API requests. (default "8080")

 --tlsCertPath string The path to the TLS certificate.
 If not provided, the server will start without TLS.